The Composure Economy: Why Outrage Became the Internet’s Most Valuable Currency (Attention Economy Explained)

 Author bio:

 Bruce Coffman is the voice behind Better Trailers & Double Wides, a site built on one stubborn belief and seemingly unfashionable idea these days: you shouldn’t have to be rich to enjoy nice things—or a Harvard grad to understand the systems trying to sell them to you.
 His writing explores the hidden incentives behind media, marketing, and online culture, and why staying calm and thinking clearly might be the most powerful move a person can make in an increasingly noisy and discordant world.
+BTADW regularly deep dives into issues like affordable luxury comparisons, how online trends influence what we buy, and digital attention economy which isn't as academic and scary as it sounds.
+More on that in a future article.

 I use the phrase Composure Economy to describe a modern communication system where emotional reaction spreads farther than careful understanding.